Ajedi32/metalsmith-metafiles/README.md

   evaluating it.
 (E.g. `(function() {return {...}; })()`)
 * `"require"` - Requires the file as a Node module and returns the module's exports
+* `"coffee-script"` - Executes the file as CoffeeScript using the `coffee-script` package, and returns the result of the last expression.
+To use this, you must have `coffee-script` installed.
+(Preferably as a dependency of your project.)

 The following file extensions are assigned default parsers when you enable them with `{".extension": true}` (only `.json` is enabled by default):